KaschakLab/KaschakLab.github.io/_pages/openings.md

 If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto: kaschak@psy.fsu.edu).
 State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
 No need for a separate cover letter or certificates. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.
 If you are applying to a specific advertisement, note this in your email.

 ### Graduate students from elsewhere
 Our lab occasionally hosts visiting scholars and welcomes collaborative research.
-See [here](https://global.fsu.edu/about/visiting-scholars#:~:text=Visiting%20Scholars%20are%20invited%20to,initiated%20by%20the%20FSU%20host) and send [Dr. Kaschak](mailto:kaschak@psy.fsu.edu) an email if interested.
+See [here](https://global.fsu.edu/about/visiting-scholars#:~:text=Visiting%20Scholars%20are%20invited%20to,initiated%20by%20the%20FSU%20host) for more information and send [Dr. Kaschak](mailto:kaschak@psy.fsu.edu) an email if interested.

 <figure>